ricEsco/DRS_analysis/README.md

 The remaining questions are Channel info that was specified by the user in the DRS application during the setup of the experiment.
 11. Does Ch.1 have data? (yes or no)
     - Was there an input connected to Ch.1 during the experiment?
       11.1 Choose a time before the beginning of most waveforms recorded by Ch.1. (in ns)
            - This value can be arrived at by looking through a few waveforms.
-    11.2 Choose a time after the end of most waveforms recorded by Ch.1. (in ns) Likewise for the remaining channels.
+      11.2 Choose a time after the end of most waveforms recorded by Ch.1. (in ns)

+Likewise for the remaining channels.

+---

+### Location of generated root files, waveforms and histograms.

 Root files are saved in the 'unprocessed data' directory inside the 'DRS_data' directory.
 Waveforms have their own directory in the 'processed data' directory inside the 'DRS_data' directory.